tanaikech/nexus-mcp-extension/README.md

 **Case Study 2: Calendar Management (Routing Control)**

-Since Google Calendar functionality exists in both extensions, you can direct the agent to use a specific backend.
+Since Google Calendar functionality exists in both extensions, you can direct the agent to use a specific backend by specifying the server name.

 Option A: Using Google Workspace